Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Much better, isn't it?

 As you can see, we can use a filter using the `|` character.
-Is like we do in a Unix environment, piping.
+It is like we do in a Unix environment, piping.

 We can pipe one or more filters in a expression.